-'A Perfect Storm:' Extremists Look For Ways To Exploit Coronavirus Pandemic
+'A Perfect Storm': Extremists Look For Ways To Exploit Coronavirus Pandemic

 Already, monitoring groups have recorded a swell of hatred — including cases of physical violence — toward Asian Americans.
 Dehumanizing memes blame Jews for the virus.
 Conspiracy theories abound about causes and cures, while encrypted chats talk about spreading infection to people of color.
 And there is the rise of "Zoombombing" — racists crashing private videoconferences to send hateful images and comments.

 "We know from our work in the trenches against white nationalism, antisemitism, and racism that where there is fear, there is someone organizing hate," Eric Ward, executive director of the Western States Center, said in a statement.
-The Oregon-based monitoring group recorded around 100 bias-motivated incidents in the two weeks after the alleged Missouri plot was foiled.
+The Oregon-based monitoring group recorded about 100 bias-motivated incidents in the two weeks after the alleged Missouri plot was foiled.

 Here are some areas extremism trackers are watching as the pandemic unfolds: